Hyper Light Drifter: Legacy

 Heart Machine's next game, Solar Ash (originally announced as Solar Ash Kingdom), was announced in March 2019, and is set in the same universe as Hyper Light Drifter though not as a direct sequel.
 The game was published by Annapurna Interactive and was released on PlayStation 5, PlayStation 4, and Microsoft Windows in December 2021.

 In March 2022, another follow-up game that was set in the same universe as the other games but is also not a sequel titled Hyper Light Breaker was announced.
 The game is published by Gearbox Publishing and has been released in early access in January 2025.
 The game features single-player and cooperative online multiplayer gameplay set in a 3D world.

 The Drifter is a playable character in the games Runbow and Brawlout, as well as in the upcoming game Hex Heroes.
 The Drifter will also be added as an expansion character in the board game Kingdom Death: Monster.
 Hyper Light Drifter is also featured on one of the clothing options for Travis Touchdown in Travis Strikes Again: No More Heroes.

+On November 22nd, 2021, Hyper Light Drifter crossed over with Dead Cells, in which The Drifter's signature sword and gun were added as weapons, as well as two wearable outfits referencing The Drifter.

 Animated limited television series

-A limited animated television series based on Hyper Light Drifter was announced in March 2019 by Preston and Adi Shankar, who had helped lead adaptions of the current Castlevania and planned Devil May Cry series.
+A limited animated television series based on Hyper Light Drifter was announced in March 2019 by Preston and Adi Shankar, who had helped lead adaptions of the current Castlevania and Devil May Cry series.
 The two are currently writing scripts for the episodes and developing the series.
 They plan to retain elements of the game's pixel art style and borrow from anime influences.